If you are a fan of drugstore skincare, this is a post for you! Revolution Skincare is a UK-based company that is both affordable and high quality.

 Like other Revolution Skincare serums that I’ve tried, this Matrixyl serum has a comfortable texture that sinks in quickly.
 It’s not sticky or greasy and works well with other skincare products.

-Revolution Skincare Multi Targeting & Firming Multi Peptide Serum contains Matrixyl synthe’6 and Matrixyl 3000 like Revolution Skincare’s 10% Matrixyl serum PLUS the peptide Syn-Ake to target the signs of aging like wrinkles and fine lines and loss of firmness and elasticity:
+Revolution Skincare Multi Targeting & Firming Multi Peptide Serum contains Matrixyl synthe’6 and Matrixyl 3000 like Revolution Skincare’s 10% Matrixyl serum PLUS the peptide Syn-Ake.

-It doesn’t have as many actives as The Ordinary “Buffet”, another affordable multi-peptide serum, but this multi-peptide serum has a better texture and a lighter consistency.
+It doesn’t have as many actives as The Ordinary Multi-Peptide + HA Serum (formerly known as The Ordinary “Buffet”), another affordable multi-peptide serum, but this multi-peptide serum has a better texture and a lighter consistency.

 Revolution Skincare 12.5% Vitamin C Serum is formulated with a high 12% concentration of vitamin C in the form of pure ascorbic acid to improve skin texture and radiance and fight the visible signs of aging.